In this post, You’ll learn some facts about Auguste Rodin, one of the most famous sculptors that ever lived.

 1. Auguste Rodin created a new style of sculpture

 First of all, an important fact about Auguste Rodin is that he was schooled traditionally.
-This means that his conceptualization and themes of sculptures was the same as the works of existing sculptors.
+This means that his conceptualization and themes of sculptures were the same as the works of existing sculptors.

 Instead of making his sculptures overly figurative, he integrated a more realistic approach which clearly set him apart at that time.